Court Advocacy at HAVEN

 Court advocates can also provide feedback to legal personnel on the dynamics of domestic and sexual violence — the goal is to enhance the legal system’s response to victims involved in the system.
 Advocates are available during special group offerings that focus on legal questions and options, such as “what to know about divorce.”

+Court Advocates are also available to assist survivors navigating the Family Court System.
 Advocates are also available to provide expert witness testimony for prosecutors.
 There is a fee for this service to cover time and travel costs.

 Court Advocates also function as “First Responders” by going to Oakland County hospitals and police departments when a victim has been recently assaulted.
-They are available by pager 24 hours a day, seven days a week, to attend to the victim’s need for support.
+They are available 24 hours a day, seven days a week, to attend to the victim’s need for support.
 They provide crisis intervention, safety planning, and education on legal and support options.

 If you need help or would like more information about the Advocacy program, call our Crisis and Support Line at 248-334-1274, or chat with us online.